toddcf/toddcf-author/README.md

 - Get bg still image working correctly.
   - Reintegrate error message when video doesn't play.
+- Upload this file to Dreamhost and test it live to make sure it really does work with MailChimp.
 - Make mobile responsive.
 - Custom-design pages for the following, and set MailChimp to route users there instead:
   - Signup Thank You Page.
+(Video background.)
   - Confirmation Thank You Page.
+(Video background.)

 #### Contact